opalraava/kdbxmerge/README.md

   can use it for automated testing, things like that.
 * There are things like key files, but I have no idea if it's worth supporting that.
+* kdbxmerge myfile.kdbx target.kdbx

+  one inputfile MUST work

+  the idea is to 'add' each argument on the list to the target structure, and if there is only one of such thing, it should still work. also its nice to convert to/from xml on the commandline.